josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 {% endhighlight %}

 The the only 2 lines in this file that I needed to update were 36+37.
-Here is where I am telling munin-node that the name of this node (this will show up in the munin graphs) is database.mathandpencil.com and to accept all ip address.
-It is important to note I am accepting all IP address because  I have my security group / and fire walls configured so only other computers within my security group can talk to this node.
+Here is where I am telling munin-node that the name of this node (this will show up in the munin graphs) is database.mathandpencil.com and the node should accept all ip addresses.
+It is important to note I am accepting all IP address because  I have my security groups / and fire walls configured so only **other** computers within my security group can talk to this node.
 You **do not** want to have TCP on 4949 open to the world.

-After you have update munin-node.conf, you need to restart the process.
+After you have updated munin-node.conf, you need to restart the process.

 ```bash
 sudo service munin-node restart